qjhart/submodule-test/README.md

 # submodule-test
 Test of git submodules

+# Better Global

+These are really the most imporant step required.

 ``` bash
 # make it so that git status will include changes to submodules.
 git config status.submodulesummary 1